OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 We already know now that we can use iproxy to use SSH via USB.
 The next step would be to use the SSH connection to route our traffic to Burp that is running on our computer.
 Let's get started:

-1. First we need to create the SSH connection
+First we need to create the SSH connection

 ```bash
 $ iproxy 2222 22
 waiting for connection
 ```

-2. The next step is to make a remote port forwarding of port 8080 on the iOS device to the localhost interface on our computer to port 8080.
+The next step is to make a remote port forwarding of port 8080 on the iOS device to the localhost interface on our computer to port 8080.

 ```bash
 ssh -R 8080:localhost:8080 root@localhost -p 2222
 ```

-3. You should be able to reach now Burp on your iOS device.
-Just open Safari and go to 127.0.0.1:8080 and you should see the Burp Suite Page.
+You should now be able to reach Burp on your iOS device.
+Open Safari and go to 127.0.0.1:8080 and you should see the Burp Suite Page.
 This would also be a good time to [install the CA certificate](https://support.portswigger.net/customer/portal/articles/1841109-installing-burp-s-ca-certificate-in-an-ios-device "Installing Burp's CA Certificate in an iOS Device") of Burp on your iOS device.

-4. The last step would be to set the proxy globally on your iOS device.
+The last step would be to set the proxy globally on your iOS device.

 - Go to Settings
 - Wi-Fi
 - Connect to **any** Wi-Fi (you can literally connect to any Wi-Fi as the traffic for port 80 and 443 will be routed through USB, as we are just using the Proxy Setting in the Wi-Fi so we can set a global Proxy)